 Appreciating the need for rapid action, a group of local residents bought endangered land and founded the Brandywine Conservancy in 1967.
 The first conservation easements, protecting more than five and one-half miles along the Brandywine, were granted in 1969.
 Today, the Conservancy holds more than 440 conservation easements and has protected more than 45,000 acres in Chester and Delaware counties, Pennsylvania, and in New Castle County, Delaware.

-The Conservancy’s Environmental Management Center (EMC) is a leading local and national advocate for responsible land use, open space preservation and water protection.
-The EMC focuses on integrating conservation with economic development through its Land Stewardship and Municipal Assistance programs.
-The EMC works with individuals; state, county and municipal governments; and private organizations to permanently protect and conserve natural, cultural and scenic resources.
+The Conservancy is a leading local and national advocate for responsible land use, open space preservation and water protection.
+The Conservancy focuses on integrating conservation with economic development through its Land Stewardship and Municipal Assistance programs.
+The Conservancy works with individuals; state, county and municipal governments; and private organizations to permanently protect and conserve natural, cultural and scenic resources.

 Brandywine River Museum